 Site Operating Hours

 Site operating hours are the time periods when the site is staffed to conduct any function related to the construction activity.

-Snowmelt EventSnowmelt event is the runoff and/or discharge from the melting of snow regardless of active precipitation.Soil Amendment
+Soil Amendment

 A soil amendment is any material that is added to the soil to change its chemical properties, engineering properties, or erosion resistance that could become mobilized by stormwater.